Widening access to Medicine at Manchester

 #IMADEIT videos

-Our #IMADEIT YouTube channel has lots of videos created with the support of medical students and doctors.
+Our #IMADEIT YouTube channel has lots of videos from medical students and doctors from WP backgrounds talking about their journey to medical school.
 These videos offer advice on applying to medical school, as well as showing what life in medical school is like.

 Watch our videos: #IMADEIT (YouTube)